curv3d/curv/docs/Exceptions.md

 However, I don't report which argument was bad.

+### For Pure Numeric Operations
-[1] Instead of detecting which argument was bad
+Instead of detecting which argument was bad
 (and reporting the location of the bad argument),
 I could instead encode the argument values in the exception message.
 ```